Holiday Advertising Playbook 2024 Download Playbook New

 According to data, 66% of consumers said that they were uncomfortable with businesses and brands tracking their browsing history to show them personalized ads.

 Originally, third-party cookies were designed to store information under the control of end users anonymously.
-But ad tech firms misused the opportunity to collect and link datasets for personalized targeting, leaving consumers worried about their privacy.
+However, ad tech firms misused the opportunity to collect and link datasets for personalized targeting, leaving consumers worried about their privacy.

 Brands use cookies to monitor website visitors, improve user experience, and gather data that allows brands to deliver ads to relevant audiences.